OWASP/owasp.github.io/pages/supporters/index.md

 The Open Worldwide Application Security Project (OWASP) is a nonprofit foundation that works to improve software security.
 Our programming includes:

-- Community-led open-source software projects
+- Community-led open-source software Projects
-- Hundreds of local chapters worldwide
+- Hundreds of local Chapters worldwide
 - Tens of thousands of participants, thousands of financial members
 - Industry-leading educational and training conferences